Events - September 1939-March 1940

 entered the dockyard in the Clyde on the

 27th, NORFOLK was repairing until 14

 June 1940.
-After safely delivering the cruiser, destroyer GURKHA and
+After safely delivering the cruiser, destroyer

 COSSACK returned to Scapa Flow.